jpjones76/SeisIO.jl/docs/CONTRIBUTE.md

 ### Tips for selecting the right data
 In an object that contains data from more than one instrument type, finding the right channels to process is non-trivial.
 For this reason, whenever possible, SeisIO follows [SEED channel naming conventions](http://www.fdsn.org/seed_manual/SEEDManual_V2.4_Appendix-A.pdf) for the `:id` field.
 Thus, there are at least two ways to identify channels of interest:
-1. Get the single-character "channel instrument code" for channel `i` (one way is ``split(S.id[i], '.')[4][2]``).
-Compare that to the [standard SEED instrument codes](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/).
+1. Get the single-character "channel instrument code" for channel `i` (`get_inst_codes` does this efficiently).
+Compare to [standard SEED instrument codes](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/) and build a channel list, as `get_seis_channels` does.
-  - This method can break on instruments whose IDs don't follow the SEED standard; placing the `split` command in a `try/catch` loop is a useful precaution here.
+  - This method can break on instruments whose IDs don't follow the SEED standard.
   - Channel code `Y` is ambiguous; beware of matching on it.
 2. Check `:units`.
 This is usually safe, but can be problematic in two situations:
-  - Some sources report units in "counts" (e.g., "counts/s", "counts/s**2"), because the "stage zero" gain is also a unit conversion.
+  - Some sources report units in "counts" (e.g., "counts/s", "counts/s2"), because the "stage zero" gain is a unit conversion.
   - Some units are ambiguous; for example, displacement seismometers and GPS displacement both use units of distance.
+  - Beware that SeisIO uses UCUM units, so use e.g., "m/s2" instead of "m/s^2" or "m/s**2".